cllaadd/mygameslist/docs/apis.md

 }
 ```

 Creating a new list saves the account ID, name (of the list), description, and list of games.
 This adds a new games list to the database which can be viewed by a user and updated or deleted by its creator.
-Once a list is created, games can be added or removced form the list.
+Once a list is created, games can be added or removed form the list.
 Users will also be able to see the lists of other users.

 ## Accounts

 - Method: `POST`, `GET`, `PUT`, `DELETE`,
-- Path: `/api/accounts/`, `/api/account/{username}`
+- Path: `/api/accounts/`, `/api/accounts/{username}`

 Input: